Activities

 - the Volume of asphalt used to fill the hole

-With the Financial Accounts module installed, job work items can be used to generate invoices!
+The Total Actual Cost is calculated automatically and deducted from the budgets linked to each job work item.
+With the Financial Accounts module installed, job work items can even be used to generate invoices!

 Design your own activities

-For example, imagine creating a design named Tree Jobs that implements the Jobs interface.
-It will inherit the standard Jobs attributes alongside any attributes you define for it.
-An item of the Tree Jobs design can also be considered an item of the Jobs interface.
+For example, you could create a design named Tree Pruning Jobs that implements the Jobs interface.
+It will inherit the standard job attributes alongside its own.
+To create a new pruning job, create an item of the design.
+An item of the Tree Pruning Jobs design can also be considered an item of the Jobs interface.

-Optional modules are available for Alloy that include ready-made activity designs for various service areas, including Highways, Street Lighting and Waste.
+Optional modules are available that include ready-made activity designs for various service areas, including Highways, Street Lighting and Waste.

 Task management